MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.6 Export/Import

 The Calendar application will sync with I-Learn's calendar so that all class assignments are added automatically to the application.
-This is a very important feature because it keeps the user from manually adding all the assignments.
+This is a very important feature because it keeps the user from manually adding all of the assignments.

 #### 3.2.6.1 I-Learn Import